spresse1/system-utilities/rsyncbackup/README.md

 - Make sure a cron job for this is installed.
 The primary script is DESTDIR/sbindir/backup.
-- At the moment you'll need to adjust where configuration is loaded from.
-Edit the script itself for this.
+- Make sure you're passing an explicit path to configuration as the first argument to the script

 Configuration
 -------------